dimosr/c_verifier/README.md

 - Make sure that the working directory is the root folder of the project (so that .z3 executable is found)

 ### Automatic testing

+To execute tests with Lit, you will have to :
+- change the static field of SRTool, Z3_PATH to "z3"
+- add z3 in your PATH

 - Install lit, using python pip
 ```sh